loosolab/UROPA/docs/uropa-example.md

 ![peak_upstream](img/peak_Upstream_Downstream_of_gene.png)

-_Figure 2 : Location of a peak shown upstream of the start of a gene.
-In some cases the 'upstream' direction will be matched with annotation of genomic_location 'overlapStart', the second peak would be an example for this genomic location.
+_Figure 2 : Possible locations of a peak.
+There are five peaks close to gene A: The first peak (from left) is located upstream of it, it would be annotated within a direction:upstream annotation an has the genomic location upstream.
-Respectively, if peak found on the right side it would be considered 'downstream' of the gene and the genomic_location would be 'overlapEnd' or 'downstream'._
+The second peak would also be annotated within a direction:upstream process because the peak center is upstream of the feature start position, but the genomic location for this peak would be overlapStart instead of upstream.
+The third peak would not be annotated with direction:upstream, but if the configuration allows an annotation, the genomic location would be PeakInsideFeature.
+Among other configurations, the next two peaks (third and fourth), would be annotated in a direction:downstream configuration.
+Like described for upstream, both peaks are located downstram of gene A, but with differen genomic locations: overlapEnd and downstream.
+The sixed peak from left could be annotated for gene B which is located inside it, representing the genomic location FeatureInsidePeak.
+The last two peaks close to gene C have the genomic locations overlapStart and overlapEnd, but due to that the center is not upstream or rather downstream, they would not be annotated for direction:upstream or direction:downstream annotation keys.

 ![direction.key](img/chr1-1,403,500-1,408,500-01_h3k4me1_peaks.png)